shaheerfarooqui2/docdir/README.md

 # docdir
-It is meant to hold the records of patients visiting the clinic
+This app is meant to hold the records of patients visiting the clinic.

-It stores the details in SQLite3 database.
+The app stores the details in SQLite3 database.

-User can add, update and delete the records of the patient using a user firendly UI
+It can add, update and delete the records of the patient using a user firendly Interface.

+It is built using PyQt5.